 What Are Matte Kitchen Cabinets?

 This finish comes with a few different benefits aside from its modern appeal.
-For one, it doesn’t show smudges and stains as quickly as gloss kitchen cabinets.
+For one, it doesn’t show smudges and stains as quickly as gloss-type cabinets.
 This makes them a great choice for high-traffic kitchens or homes with children or pets.
-Many find the soft texture a matte finish has on cabinets appealing as well.
+Many find the soft texture and matte finish appealing as well.

 Even among matte finishes, it’s worth noting there’s still a lot of variation.
-This means that each kitchen with matte cabinets can still have a one-of-a-kind appearance.
-However, a kitchen with a matte finish will give the color of these cabinets a consistent looking finish across all of the cabinets, like one solid surface because the finish looks flatter and has low light reflectivity.
+This means that each kitchen with matte-type cabinets can still have a one-of-a-kind appearance.
+However, a kitchen with a matte finish will give the color of these cabinets a consistent-looking finish, like one solid surface, because the finish looks flatter and has low light reflectivity.

 Matte finishes are more solid and shine-free since they absorb light.
 Matte black kitchen cabinets, in particular, possess a texture that is smooth to the touch and produces a satin, soft feel that has a subtle and natural appearance.